SearchWP Blog

 For example, you can exclude from search specific pages or categories, adjust the post attributes’ relevance weight, and more.

+Plus, SearchWP allows you to add an unlimited number of search engines and link them to separate search fields.
 This lets you create customized search forms with a unique set of settings and place them anywhere on your site.

-Since we want to limit search to specific post types on our entire site, we’ll customize the Default search engine.
+Since we want to limit search to specific post types on our entire site, we’ll customize the ‘Default’ search engine.

-search sources
+Default search sources

 To limit search on your site to a specific post type, you’ll need to uncheck all other sources except it.

-For example, we have a custom post type on our test site called Tutorials.
+For example, we have a custom post type on our test site called tutorials.

 Let’s say that we want to limit search to it.
 To do that, we’ll check this source and leave it as the only active one.